Anusree6154s/crio-xflix-backend/README.md

 - **Node.js**: For server-side development.
 - **Express.js**: To create RESTful APIs easily.
 - **MongoDB**: For data persistence.
+- - **Mongoose**: For creating MongoDB schemas and validating them.
 - **Postman**: For API testing and documentation.

 ### Features: